32. Judgments on God’s Ordinances Must Be Embarked Upon with Prudence

 In one Indian (Native American) tribe they have a laudable custom: when they are worsted in a skirmish or battle they publicly beseech the Sun their god for pardon for having done wrong, attributing their success or failure to the divine mind, to which they submit their own judgment and discourse.

-It’s tempting here to digress into a discussion of free will and perhaps even draw in Montaigne’s theories of personality “bits and pieces.”
-But the indigenous example above actually does a better job of making the important point.
+I like this custom very much.
 No matter the will of God or lack of absolute will in humans, we still have the ability to take responsibility for the world around us and shape our actions to our values.

 Johann Wolfgang Goethe expressed it well through his characters in the novel “Young Wilhelm’s Apprentice.”
 It comes in a scene where the protagonist has proposed marriage to a woman, Therese, but finds himself forming a deep connection to her friend and fellow teacher Natalie.
 This quote is in a letter Therese writes to Natalie telling her why she will accept the proposal, but Therese is writing here about Natalie: